 In a few cases, golf players do cover their caddie’s expenses.
 This is generally when the player decides to travel in a private jet and accommodate the caddie at a rented location.
 It is not a common practice.

 However, even in such cases, the caddie will have to pay for their insurance and health care expenses on their own.
-These expenses cost caddies a good chunk from their salaries.
+These expenses cost caddies a good chunk of their salaries.

 Caddying may come across as a lucrative career prospect.
 While that is partly true, you should be aware of the fact that only a tiny proportion of caddies actually make big bucks.